 2) Eat Nuts

 Nuts also contain omega 3, walnuts are especially good.
-Walnuts contain vitamin E, which helps prevent damage to brain and skin cells.
+Walnuts contain vitamin E, which may help prevent damage to brain and skin cells.

 3) Eat Avocados